Course Outline

 • HPC developers for government agencies.

-• AI infrastructure engineers for government systems.
+• AI infrastructure engineers supporting federal programs.

-• Performance optimization specialists for government operations.
+• Performance optimization specialists working on public sector projects.

 21 Hours